Carpathian Mountains: Geography

+The Carpathians cover an area of 190000 km2.
+After the Alps, they form the next-most extensive mountain system in Europe.
+Percentage of the range by country is: Czech Republic (3%) and Austria (1%) in the northwest through Slovakia (21%), Poland (10%), Ukraine (10%), Romania (50%) to Serbia (5%) in the south.

+It was believed that no area of the Carpathian range was covered in snow all year round and there were no glaciers, but recent research by Polish scientists discovered one permafrost and glacial area in the Tatra Mountains.

+Comparison with the Alps

+The Carpathians, which attain an altitude over 2500 m in only a few places, lack the bold peaks, extensive snowfields, large glaciers, high waterfalls, and numerous large lakes that are common in the Alps.
 The Carpathians at their highest altitude are only as high as the middle region of the Alps, with which they share a common appearance, climate, and flora.

-The Carpathians are separated from the Alps by the Danube.
-The two ranges meet at only one point: the Leitha Mountains at Bratislava.
-The river also separates them from the Balkan Mountains at Orșova in Romania.
+The Carpathians are separated from the Alps by the Danube, only meeting at the Leitha Mountains at Bratislava.
+The river also separates the Carpathians from the Balkan Mountains at Orșova in Romania.
 The valley of the March and Oder separates the Carpathians from the Silesian and Moravian chains, which belong to the middle wing of the great Central Mountain System of Europe.

-Unlike the other wings of the system, the Carpathians, which form the watershed between the northern seas and the Black Sea, are surrounded on all sides by plains, namely the Pannonian plain to the southwest, the Lower Danubian Plain to the south, with the southern part being in Bulgaria, and the northern - in (Romania), and the Galician plain to the northeast.
+Unlike the other wings of the system, the Carpathians, which form the watershed between the northern seas and the Black Sea, are surrounded on all sides by plains.
+The Pannonian plain is to the southwest, the Lower Danubian Plain to the south, with the southern part being in Bulgaria, and the northern – in (Romania), and the Galician plain to the northeast.